hivemq/hivemq-mqtt-client-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

 Where are you running/using this client?

-Please specify execution environment such as device, operating system and development environment.
+What version of this client are you using?

+Operating System?

+Hardware or Device?

 ### Screenshots